humancopy/zcrm-php-sdk/README.md

 Class Hierarchy
 ---------------
 All Zoho CRM entities are modelled as classes having properties and functions applicable to that particular entity.
-ZCRMRestClient is the base class of the SDK.
-ZCRMRestClient has functions to get instances of various other Zoho CRM entities.
+ZCRM\RestClient is the base class of the SDK.
+ZCRM\RestClient has functions to get instances of various other Zoho CRM entities.

 The class relations and hierarchy of the library follows the entity hierarchy inside Zoho CRM.
 The class hierarchy of various Zoho CRM entities are given below:

- - ZCRMRestClient
+ - ZCRM\RestClient
-   - ZCRMOrganization
+   - ZCRM\Organization
-     - ZCRMUser
+     - ZCRM\User
-       - ZCRMUserTheme
+       - ZCRM\UserTheme
-         - ZCRMUserCustomizeInfo
+         - ZCRM\UserCustomizeInfo
-       - ZCRMRole
+       - ZCRM\Role
-       - ZCRMProfile
+       - ZCRM\Profile
-         - ZCRMPermission
+         - ZCRM\Permission
-         - ZCRMProfileSection
+         - ZCRM\ProfileSection
-           - ZCRMProfileCategory
+           - ZCRM\ProfileCategory
-     - ZCRMModule
+     - ZCRM\Module
-       - ZCRMLayout
+       - ZCRM\Layout
-         - ZCRMSection
+         - ZCRM\Section
-           - ZCRMField
+           - ZCRM\Field
-           - ZCRMPickListValue
+           - ZCRM\PickListValue
-           - ZCRMLookupField
+           - ZCRM\LookupField
-       	 - ZCRMLeadConvertMapping
+       	 - ZCRM\LeadConvertMapping
-           - ZCRMLeadConvertMappingField
+           - ZCRM\LeadConvertMappingField
-       - ZCRMCustomView
+       - ZCRM\CustomView
-         - ZCRMCustomViewCategory
+         - ZCRM\CustomViewCategory
-         - ZCRMCustomViewCriteria
+         - ZCRM\CustomViewCriteria
-       - ZCRMRelatedListProperties
+       - ZCRM\RelatedListProperties
-         - ZCRMModuleRelatedList
+         - ZCRM\ModuleRelatedList
-       - ZCRMRecord
+       - ZCRM\Record
-       - ZCRMNote
+       - ZCRM\Note
-       - ZCRMAttachment
+       - ZCRM\Attachment
-       - ZCRMInventoryLineItem
+       - ZCRM\InventoryLineItem
-         - ZCRMTax
+         - ZCRM\Tax
-       - ZCRMEventParticipant
+       - ZCRM\EventParticipant
-       - ZCRMPriceBookPricing
+       - ZCRM\PriceBookPricing
-       - ZCRMModuleRelation
+       - ZCRM\ModuleRelation
-       - ZCRMJunctionRecord
+       - ZCRM\JunctionRecord
-       - ZCRMTrashRecord
+       - ZCRM\TrashRecord

 Each entity class has functions to fetch its own properties and to fetch data of its immediate child entities through an API call.

-For example: a Zoho CRM module (ZCRMModule) object will have member functions to get a module’s properties like display name, module Id, etc, and will also have functions to fetch all its child objects (like ZCRMLayout).
+For example: a Zoho CRM module (ZCRM\Module) object will have member functions to get a module’s properties like display name, module Id, etc, and will also have functions to fetch all its child objects (like ZCRM\Layout).

 Instance object
 ---------------